Kyle-Wolfe/pinschr-server-java/README.md

 #Remote System Monitor

-This is cross-platform remote system monitor that is being built as a part of my senior capstone project.
+This is the server for a cross-platform remote system monitor.
+It is written in Java and uses websockets as the communication protocol.

-It is written in Java and licensed under the MIT license.
+It is licensed under the MIT license.

-Firstly, a local system monitor is being written, then the server and client sides will be implemented.
+The web frontend can be found at https://github.com/westonbelk/capstone-web-client